The Bull Religionis Zelus

 Your zeal for religion, uprightness of life and conduct and other praiseworthy qualities of sincerity and virtue of which we have been reliably informed lead us favourably to accede, as far as God permits, to your petition, particularly in those matters which concern the salvation of souls and the propagation of religion.

-3. Wherefore we have been humbly petitioned on your behalf to grant you, out of our apostolic kindness permission to lead this eremitical life,[7] and whatever else may seem appropriate.
+3. Wherefore we have been humbly petitioned on your behalf to grant you, out of our apostolic kindness permission to lead this eremitical life,

 5. To wear the habit with the pointed hood.